pedrogbmendes/HyperJump/README.md

 ```sudo apt-get install libeigen3-dev swig gfortran```
 * Install the dependencies
 ```for req in $(cat requirements.txt); do pip3 install $req; done```
-* download datasets (Cifar10, Cifar100, ImageNet) from [Nats-bench](https://drive.google.com/drive/folders/1zjB6wMANiKwB2A1yil2hQ8H_qyeSe2yt) (pzb2 files) and then copy them to a folder called .torch  (see [Nats-bench-repo](https://github.com/D-X-Y/NATS-Bench) for more details or if you have problems).
 * Install HyperJump package
 ```python3 setup.py develop --user```
 * Compile the script to compute the risk EAR